Pennsylvania Radon Compliance 2026: SB 760 and Residential Testing Standards

 EPA Consideration Level2.0 pCi/L — evaluate mitigation, especially high-occupancy homes

-School Mitigation Deadline6 months after confirmatory test above 4.0 pCi/L
+Proposed School Mitigation Deadline6 months after confirmatory test above 4.0 pCi/L (if SB 760 enacted)

 Certification BodyPA Department of Environmental Protection (DEP) Bureau of Radiation Protection